 The Barronett Big Cat 350 is one of the tallest blinds on the market.
 It stands 90 inches tall at the center.
 This makes it taller than many other options on the list.
 The only reason it is not top on the list is its price.

 With its height, you will have no trouble standing upright while inside it.
 Constructed from waterproof 150D fabric, it is also very durable.
 The fabric is reinforced with metal hubs and fiberglass poles.

 Like most other blinds, this one has large windows to shoot through.
 You can use a rifle or a bow.

 - 70 by 70-inch footprint: While its footprint is relatively smaller compared to that of other blinds, it still offers you enough space to move around, without compromising on weight.

-- Zipperless windows: one of the best things about this blind is that it has zipperless windows, meaning there is no risk of being heard while adjusting the windows
+- Zipperless windows: one of the best things about this unit is that it has zipperless windows, meaning there is no risk of being heard while adjusting the windows

 - Replaceable shoot-through mesh- camo windows: The windows add to the camouflage of the blind while giving you the ability to shoot either with a gun or bow